CloudTrail userIdentity Element

 -

 The account that owns the entity that granted permissions for the request.
-If the request was made with temporary security credentials, this is the account that owns the IAM user or role that was used to obtain credentials.
+If the request was made with temporary security credentials, this is the account that owns the IAM user or role used to obtain credentials.

 accessKeyId